 Healthy meals for a vegetarian

 It would be easy to think that to lose weight as a vegetarian, you need to eat lots of vegetables and salad.

-Unfortunately, many ready meals that are vegetarian are high in calories or syns but of course, so are non-vegetarian ones too!
+Unfortunately, many vegetarian ready meals are high in calories or syns but of course, so are non-vegetarian ones too!

 There are so many more potato-based meals you can have as a vegetarian or vegan so here are some you may love.

 If shepherd’s pie is more the kind of potato-based meal you like then how about this shepherd’s pie recipe?

 Jacket potatoes are usually syn-free on Slimming World (depending on topping choice) and often forgotten as great easy meal options.
 I love mine with cottage cheese or cheese and baked beans.
 Vegans could swap to vegan cheese or similar easily.

 This Sausage traybake is, syn free (depending on sausages) and easily made for however many portions you need.
 This can be easily made a vegetarian recipe with the right sausages and even good for a vegan meal too!